Spirals-Team/test4repair-experiments/results/chart/15/jGenProg/readme.md

 Nb of EvoSuite Tests: 122

-Nb of Failing EvoSuite Tests: 122
+Nb of Failing EvoSuite Tests: 3

 ---
 #Seed: 12

 ## Patch 15 #  jGenProg+MinImpact With Seed 12

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.chart.JFreeChart : 1219